-HIGH COAST INTERNATIONAL FILM FESTIVAL – True Independent Films in the Swedish High Coast.
+HIGH COAST INTERNATIONAL FILM FESTIVAL – Auteur-driven Films in the Swedish High Coast.

-We pay for accommodation at the nearby Hotel Björkudden for all selected film makers, a wonderful establishment located by the river in the middle of the High Coast.
-This is something we do to help and support visiting the festival and part of our ambition to make it a valuable experience for participating film makers.
+We pay for accommodation for all selected film makers.
+This is something we do to help and support visiting the festival and part of our ambition to make it a valuable experience.

-During the first three editions we are happy to have succeeded establishing the festival as a quality event for international independent films in the High Coast.
-Lots of press coverage by regional news paper and even Swedish National wide radio have spread the word about what we do and it's had an impact.
-Full house festival and attendence from both press, audience, film organizations and film makers have shown what we knew all along – the quality of real independent films is high, the gems are unknown and once people are exposed to them they put great value to the films and the cinematic experience.
+During our first four editions we are happy to have succeeded establishing the festival as a quality event for international auteur-driven films in the High Coast.
+Lots of press coverage by regional news paper, Swedish National TV and Swedish National wide radio have spread the word about what we do and it's had an impact.
+Full house screenings and attendance from both press, audience, film organizations and film makers have proved that the interest in our unconventional and daring program is high and the experience at the festival cherished.

 We spend months carefully watching and programming our festival selection.
 Presenting the best possible program we can is what our festival is built upon.
 Submitting to the festival is to pay to have the film considered and is not a guarantee to have it selected.
 We receive hundreds of submissions each edition and only around 5% are selected.
 Please make sure that you wish to submit before doing so.

 Best Swedish Film

 Please take a moment to read our Rules & Terms before submitting!